oweitman/ioBroker.squeezeboxrpc/README.md

 * add telnet communication to get push events from the server to optimize the polling
 * reduce dependencys to other packages (squeezenode)
 * implement a command state to place user individual commands (via json) for server and player
+* more configuration to optionaly turn features on/off to improve memory and performance
 * ~~implement more control features (select playlist pos to play,ffwd,frew,jump to a time position in song,repeat song,random song)~~
 * ~~add the playlist to playerdata as json array~~
 * ~~add artwork (station-logo/playlist-cover) for favorites~~